Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Discussion

 The present study validated correlations between complexity metrics and integration time as a proxy for effort.
 While determining causal relationships and correlations between different complexity metrics can be challenging, these metrics all contribute to the overall system and development complexity.
 Requirements introduce complexity to the process by increasing effort or load, and the metrics validated here capture one dimension of this relationship.

-Additionally, the study identified that density-based metrics showed no significant correlation with integration effort.
-However, many approaches in the literature consider and incorporate the use of network and graph density \cite{sinha2014structural, jun2010natural}, suggesting density may correlate with other aspects of system behavior not captured in the integration task paradigm.
+Additionally, while density-based metrics showed no predictive validity in this study (Section~\ref{subsec:molecule-metrics}), density appears in various network analysis frameworks \cite{sinha2014structural, wu2010natural} and may correlate with other aspects of system behavior not captured in the integration task paradigm.